 How Do You Read a Chart

-The following are the different things which a gold trader will need to learn about charts.
+The following are various aspects that a trader must learn regarding charts.

 Types of Charts